trind2002/project5-capstone/README.md

   1. Take a screenshot of your AWS EC2 page showing the newly created.
 [SCREENSHOT04]
   1. Take a screenshot of the kubectl command output showing.
 [SCREENSHOT05]
   1. Take a screenshot showing that you can access the application after deployment.
 [SCREENSHOT06]
+  1. Take a screenshot deployed CloudFormation stack.
+[SCREENSHOT07]
+  1. Take a screenshot show evidence of your centralized image repo!.
+[SCREENSHOT08]

 ---
 #### Circle CI